 GASB Statements that will be implemented in future fiscal years that will not affect the MTFC financial statements include:

-- 91, Conduit Debt Obligations; and - 96, Subscription-Based Information Technology Arrangements; and - 93, Replacement of Interbank Offered Rates; and - 94, Public-Private and Public-Public Partnerships and Availability of Payment Arrangements; and - 99, Omnibus 2022; and - 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62; and - 101, Compensated Absences.
+- 99, Omnibus 2022; and

+- 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62; and

+- 101, Compensated Absences.